ElementsProject/elementsproject.org/source/sidechains/creating-your-own.md

 This is a basic step-by-step guide to building your own sidechain and setting up a federated pegging mechanism.
 This configuration works to run a sidechain with a 1-of-1 functionary/blocksigner.
-(Not tested on multiple nodes with more than 1 signer)
+(Not tested on multiple nodes with more than 1 signer).

+There are several other ways of deriving consensus on a sidechain.
+See [the Deterministic Peg Element](/elements/deterministic-peg.html) for more details.

 #### Elements
-Please look over the [Elements Project](https://github.com/ElementsProject/elements) if you haven't already.
+Please look over [the Elements
+Git Repository](https://github.com/ElementsProject/elements), if you haven't already.
 Also read [Alpha
 README](https://github.com/ElementsProject/elements/blob/alpha/alpha-README.md)
 for building dependencies and to follow along.
 The instructions for building the